ClusterHQ/powerstrip/README.rst

 ---------------

 The target audience of this project is folks to want to write Docker extensions, not end users.
+For a list of Powerstrip adaptors that you can use with Docker, see ShortAnchor_.

 Goal of project